RobMcAfee/Getting_and_Cleaning_Data_Project/Codebook.md

         "test/subject_test.txt"   ->  Subject Identifiers
         "train/subject_train.txt"

-        "test/y_test.txt"         ->  Activity Identifiers
+        "test/Y_test.txt"         ->  Activity Identifiers
-        "train/y_train.txt"
+        "train/Y_train.txt"
         "activity_labels.txt"     ->  Labels for Activity Identifiers
 ```
 ## Data Transformations

 ### Process the features data
-There are 561 feature measures.
+There are 561 columns of feature measures.
 The values for all of these measures are standardized and range from -1 to +1.
-A complete listing of the features names is in "features_info.txt"
+A complete listing of the features names is in "features_info.txt".
+The features will make up most of the columns in the combined data.

 The steps followed by the script to process the features data are: